Replacing Broken Window | Six Steps

 - Order the replacement pane from a glazier.
 If you are not sure of the dimensions, you can remove the window frame and bring it to the glazier.
 Or if you're experienced working with glass, you can cut your own pane with a glass cutter.

 - Install the new window pane.
 Make sure the glass is the correct size, and then carefully insert it with a glazier's tool and putty.

 It's important that your broken window be replaced correctly the first time.
-A leaky window can wreak havoc on your window frames, sill, furniture and flooring.
-Not to mention you'll still be spending more money on your energy bill.
+A window can cause injury and increase your energy bills.
 When you add up the cost of supplies—and the time it takes to complete—is it really more cost-effective to do it yourself?

 If you're not handy and need a little help, call a local glass expert like Glass Doctor®.
 We'll make sure the job is done correctly in a fraction of the time.
-We even offer emergency service to repair or replace your broken window any time, day or night.
+We even offer 24/7 emergency services to repair or replace your broken window any time, day, or night.

 Avoid the hassle of a complicated DIY project.
-Call the Glass Doctor to replace your broken window today—855-603-1919.
+Call Glass Doctor to replace your broken window today at 855-603-1919.

 Replacing Broken Window Glass: http://www.acehardware.com/info/index.jsp?categoryId=1284491